 You are being watched

 Many systems are automatically activated if it's sensed that the vehicle has been tampered with and is being started without the key.
 The tracking device is set off and sends out information that can be picked up by the monitoring station and the police.
 The theft of car keys has also been taken into consideration with some systems having the ability to detect a problem even if keys are being used, via a ‘driver recognition transponder card’ that identifies the authorised driver.

 The majority of sophisticated vehicle tracking systems involve the supplier providing a proactive service.
 This might mean that if your vehicle is driven at an unusual time or into an unusual area, they will phone you to check that you know where it is.
 This involves them building up an individual map of your normal usage and monitoring a deviation from this.

 A few systems come with a verbal communication feature, which enables connection with the central monitoring station.
 This would be particularly helpful in the rare, but terrifying, possibility of a car jacking.
 There's also the opportunity of owning a device that incorporates a ‘remote engine kill’, where the engine is switched off when the speed drops below a certain point.
 This means the car is safely brought to a stop at traffic lights or a junction and the thief is prevented from re-starting the engine.

 To buy or not to buy?

 If you’re concerned that the level of security you have on your car is insufficient, then it’s definitely worth exploring your options as far as tracking devices are concerned.
 A good, conventional car alarm system can still be enhanced by this added safeguard against crime.
-For some vehicles we will only offer you cover for theft if the vehicle is fitted with an approved electronic tracking device.
 All in all, it could add up to be a very worthwhile investment.